TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 [Letter of Application]({{ '/docs/gradtemapp.pdf' | prepend: site.baseurl }}) for students enrolled at Temple.

-Students not enrolled in a Temple University graduate degree program who are applying for the freestanding certificate must submit:
+Students not enrolled in a Temple University graduate degree program who are applying for the freestanding certificate must submit the following:

 - A completed external application form, which may be also obtained as a hard copy from the Gender, Sexuality and Women's Studies Program in 811 Anderson Hall;
 - An official transcript of all previous college work, showing a baccalaureate degree from an accredited university and an undergradute GPA of at least 3.0 (on a four-point scale);